Fantasy Bust of a Veiled Woman (Marguerite Bellanger?)

 myminifactory

-Fantasy Bust of a Veiled Woman is one of three known examples of the same composition.
-Previously unrecorded, it is the best version.
-The others are a painted plaster in the Museum of the Second Empire at the chateau of Compiègne, France, and a partially stripped and repainted terracotta in the Carnavalet Museum, Paris.
-All were mold-made, but in this sculpture a few mold lines, almost as fine as human hairs, have been preserved.
-They are evidence of the precision and technical quality of this bust, the style of which may ultimately have been inspired by late sixteenth-century French sculptures such as Germain Pilon's renowned Virgin of Sorrows (marble example in Saint-Paul-Saint-François, Paris; terracotta in the Louvre), with its heavy veil.
-At various junctures (1864 and 1870/1871 in Paris and Brussels; 1879 and 1882 at Sèvres) Carrier-Belleuse employed Auguste Rodin (1840–1917) as an assistant.
-It was in Carrier-Belleuse's well-organized studios that Rodin learned how to manage the large-scale workshops of his maturity.
-Rodin probably also gained his mastery of mold-made sculptures from Carrier-Belleuse.
-The similarity between the two artists was a significant consideration in the purchase of this terracotta.
-The similarity of the National Gallery's Bust of a Woman, 1875, by Rodin, and Fantasy Bust by Carrier-Belleuse is easy to recognize.
-Over the past decade, the Gallery has acquired three large, nineteenth-century academic marble sculptures: Nydia, the Blind Girl of Pompeii by Randolph Rogers; Reading Girl by Pietro Magni; and David Triumphant by Thomas Crawford.
-The Fantasy Bust balances these works and, more significantly, provides a welcome link between them and Rodin.
-By contributing to a much-needed stylistic and historical context for the Gallery's sculptures by Rodin, the Fantasy Bust of a Veiled Woman also strengthens the chronological coherence of the collection.
+Human: The Fantasy Bust of a Veiled Woman stands out as one of three documented examples of this particular composition.
+A previously unrecorded masterpiece, it is actually the finest version of its kind.
+The other two are a painted plaster in the Museum of the Second Empire at Compiègne Castle in France, and a partially repainted terracotta sculpture in the Carnavalet Museum in Paris.
+All three were created using molds, but this particular bust has preserved some mold lines as fine as human hairs.
+These minute details showcase the precision and technical expertise that went into creating this work of art, which may have been influenced by late sixteenth-century French sculptures such as Germain Pilon's renowned Virgin of Sorrows (a marble example in Saint-Paul-Saint-François, Paris, and a terracotta version at the Louvre), with its heavy veil.
+Carrier-Belleuse employed Auguste Rodin as an assistant on several occasions.
+In Carrier-Belleuse's well-organized studios, Rodin learned how to manage large-scale workshops during his maturity.
+It is likely that Rodin also gained mastery of mold-made sculptures from Carrier-Belleuse.
+The similarity between the two artists was a significant factor in acquiring this terracotta sculpture.
+The resemblance between National Gallery's Bust of a Woman, 1875, by Rodin and Fantasy Bust by Carrier-Belleuse is easily recognizable.
+Over the past decade, the National Gallery has acquired three large academic marble sculptures from the nineteenth century: Nydia, the Blind Girl of Pompeii by Randolph Rogers; Reading Girl by Pietro Magni; and David Triumphant by Thomas Crawford.
+The Fantasy Bust provides a perfect balance to these works and serves as a welcome link between them and Rodin's art.
+By contributing to a much-needed stylistic and historical context for the Gallery's sculptures by Rodin, the Fantasy Bust of a Veiled Woman also enhances the chronological coherence of the collection.

 With this file you will be able to print Fantasy Bust of a Veiled Woman (Marguerite Bellanger?) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Fantasy Bust of a Veiled Woman (Marguerite Bellanger?).